2004Moonlove/Final-Project-Description/README.md

 # Final-Project-Description
 - Each member's notebook and datasets are in the folder
+- This is a data analysis project that aims to identify the best neighborhood in Pittsburgh.
+We evaluate the data through three key aspects: Safety, Food, and Education, which we consider the most important factors for overall living happiness.
+In the end, we conclude that South Squirrel Hill is the best neighborhood.
 ## Team name:
 ## Group 12:
 - Yang Ye (YAY140@pitt.edu)